 Method 4 – Make your own solid dishwashing soap

-Now, this method is quite involved and uses lye which can be a bit scary to use but is very worth it in the end because you can choose your own ingredients for the soap.
+Now, this method is quite involved and uses lye, which can be a bit scary to use, but it is worth it in the end because you can choose your own ingredients.

 Here I’m going to link to an excellent article.

 If you are looking for something easier that doesn’t use lye, here is a melt-and-pour method for making eco-friendly soap which would work just as well for dishwashing too.

 Method 5 – Ditch the soap and use a microfiber cloth and water!

 If you only have a couple of things to wash, then a microfiber cloth and hot water will do the job just fine.
 Microfiber cloths are excellent at absorbing and holding the grease in their tiny fibers, which makes them great for washing dishes and cleaning up.